 Efficient operation is possible with approximately 1 hectare (ha = 2.47 acres) or larger glasshouse areas

-- CO2 fertilization is suitable for nearly all plant types
+- CO2 fertilisation is suitable for nearly all plant types

-- CO2 fertilization with simultaneously heat supply: dimensioning for 0.5MWe/ha
+- CO2 fertilisation with simultaneously heat supply: dimensioning for 0.5MWe/ha

-- CO2 fertilization with simultaneous heat supply and illumination dimensioning for 0.35 MWe/ha
+- CO2 fertilisation with simultaneous heat supply and illumination dimensioning for 0.35 MWe/ha

 - Illumination suitable for vegetables (e.g. tomatoes or peppers) and for flowers (e.g. chrysanthemums or roses)

 - The decisive factors for economical plant operation are the high electrical efficiency, combined with the usage of heat and CO2

 Clarke Energy Global Glasshouse Experience

 Clarke Energy has extensive experience in greenhouse CHP scheme innovation.

 Our first project was in 1999 with Independent Power on the Isle of Wight in the UK

 Clarke Energy has now installed